iamFez/aosbornePortfolio/portfolio/README.md

 <img src="images/cisco.png" width="200" height="125">

+## Plans, Designs and Documentation
+If you would like to see some of my more miscellaneous work, including plans, designs and documentation, see [here](Misc/).

 All images used on this page are free-use and follow their respective guidelines.
 For links to the images used, see [here](images/).